Yuelioi/docs-v3/Houdini/vex/zh/Next steps/Using assertions in VEX.md

 ---
-display_name: Using assertions in VEX
+title: Using assertions in VEX
 order: 6
 ---
 When writing/debugging VEX code, you can set the `HOUDINI_VEX_ASSERT` environment variable, and then use the `assert(condition)` macro to test invariants in your code.